kkmhogen/KBeaconDemo_Ios/README.md

 * advType: beacon type, can be setting to iBeacon, KSesnor, Eddy TLM/UID/ etc.,

-* advPeriod: advertisement period, the value can be set to 100~10000ms.
+* advPeriod: advertisement period, the value can be set to 100-10000ms.

-* txPower: advertisement TX power, unit is dBm.

 * autoAdvAfterPowerOn: if autoAdvAfterPowerOn was setting to true, the beacon always advertisement if it has battery.
 If this value was setting to false, the beacon will power off if long press button for 5 seconds.